Is the Keto Diet Expensive?

 And this is not just for food.
 This is for EVERYTHING!

-Tip#10: Use ebates when you order your keto foods and supplies online.
+Use it whenever you order your keto foods and supplies online.

-I get a cheque from ebates every quarter.
+I get a cheque from Rakuten every quarter.
 Sometimes it’s only a few dollars, sometimes it’s over $100.

-But every single time I shop online I hit that ebates button to see if there is a rebate.
+But every single time I shop online I hit that Rakuten button to see if there is a rebate.
 Most of my favorite online spots (including Amazon) are on there.

-Get your own ebates account and button right here, it costs you nothing!
+Get your own Rakuten account and button right here, it costs you nothing!

-Canadian shoppers, your ebates button is right here!
+Canadian shoppers, your Rakuten(ebates) button is right here!

 I recently made my own Everything but the Bagel spice mix because I refused to pay $15 for a jar here in Canada!
-Here is the recipe for that Everything Bagel mix.
-You can sprinkle that on everything!
+It was sooo delicious and now I make it for friends and family!

-Amazon has a few programs for regular Amazon shoppers, but I find these two to be quite useful.
+Amazon has a few programs for regular Amazon shoppers, but I find these particular ones to be quite useful.

 Subscribe & Save: This program is available on staple items that Amazon sells.
 I made this discovery when I was ordering K-cups for the office coffee maker.
 If you have things that you use and order over and over again, Amazon offers discounts for setting up an auto-delivery.
 You can save anywhere from 5% – 15%.